apache/skywalking-banyandb/CONTRIBUTING.md

 make lint
 ```

-If you found some errors in the output of the above command, try `make format` to fix some obvious style issues.
+If you found some errors in the output of the above command, try to `make format` to fix some obvious style issues.
 As for the complicated errors, please correct them manually.

 ## Update licenses